Comparing RFID and Bluetooth Tags

 The real cost of a tracking system implies much more than just tags.
 These hardware tags are merely the final node, the piece a user may see on a daily basis.
 Beneath these tags is a complete infrastructure constantly crunching numbers.

-In all, there’s five important parts to an infrastructure structure.
+In all, there’s three important components of an IoT infrastructure:

 - Maintenance and services

 - Infrastructure updates